AckerlyXu/heima/articles/app-service-web/app-service-web-tutorial-nodejs-mongodb-app.md

 ![Model and database changes published to Azure](./media/app-service-web-tutorial-nodejs-mongodb-app/added-comment-field-published.png)

 > [!NOTE]
 > If you added any articles earlier, you still can see them.
-Existing data in your Cosmos DB is not lost.
+Existing data in your DocumentDb is not lost.
 Also, your updates to the data schema and leaves your existing data intact.
 >
 >